 Insoluble fiber doesn't dissolve in water.

 Have you ever had trouble with constipation or hemorrhoids?
-Have you been in so much pain that you had to grip the side of the commode seat with your fist when you were trying to have a bowel movement?
-If so, you need more insoluble fiber and water in your diet.
+If so, you need more insoluble fiber (fiber that does not dissolve in water) and water in your diet.
 Insoluble fiber helps prevent painful constipation and hemorrhoid problems.

 Water insoluble fiber refers to the rigid material that gives structure to the leaves, stems and seeds of plants.
 It is also called roughage.
-Make a fist with your hand.
-Name some vegetables and grains that you can hold in your fist to create a fiber bouquet.
-These would be examples of plant foods that give us insoluble fiber.
-Did you name broccoli, celery, turnip greens or other deep leafy green vegetables, Chinese cabbage, okra, carrots, green beans, squash and wheat?
+Broccoli, celery, turnip greens and other leafy green vegetables, okra, carrots, squash, and wheat would be examples of plant foods that give us insoluble fiber.
 The insoluble fiber in these plant foods gives structure to plant leaves, stems and seeds.

 Insoluble fiber is concentrated in the protective outer layers of whole grains, called the bran layers.
-Wheat bran, bran and whole-grain cereals and cereal products are excellent sources of insoluble fiber.
+Wheat bran, bran, whole-grain cereals and cereal products are excellent sources of insoluble fiber.
 Select cereals that have the word bran in their names for the best sources of bran.

-Water insoluble fiber is also concentrated in stalks, seeds and skins or peelings of fruits and vegetables.
-Examples include skins of apples, pumpkin or sunflower seeds and celery stalks.
+Insoluble fiber is also concentrated in stalks, seeds, and skins or peelings of fruits and vegetables.
+Examples include skins of apples, pumpkin or sunflower seeds, and celery stalks.

 Visit the Quaker Oats Canada Web site to see ways of getting more water soluble fiber from oats into your diet:

-Also click on the recipe archive tab to see many different recipes featuring oats.
+Click on the Cooking & Recipes tab.
+Click on the Recipe Finder to find different recipes with oats.
 Note that the recipes include metric as well as standard measurements.

 What foods give us fiber, plant or animal foods or both plant and animal foods?